 Each pre-portioned meal is made from fresh, natural ingredients, and you can pick from four flavors (beef, chicken, pork, or turkey) based on your dog’s nutritional needs.
 Nom Nom’s in-house veterinarian creates the recipes to ensure your dog gets all of the nutrients he or she needs.
-Choose from shipments every two or four weeks based on what works best with your schedule.
+Start a two-week trial with meals custom portioned for your dog.
+After that, choose from shipments every two or four weeks based on what works best with your schedule.

 Best Dry Food: Spot & Tango

-While many dog food subscription boxes put an emphasis on frozen meals, Spot & Tango's "UnKibble" provides the benefits of fresh food in an easy-to-serve, dry form.
-Make no mistake—the service's fresh meals are excellent, with choices like turkey and red quinoa or lamb and brown rice.
+While many dog food subscriptions put an emphasis on frozen meals, Spot & Tango's "UnKibble" provides the benefits of fresh food in an easy-to-serve, dry form.
+Make no mistake—the service's fresh meals are excellent, with choices like turkey with red quinoa or lamb and brown rice.
 But the option of ordering specialized dry food is what truly sets it apart.

 Like its fresh meals, Spot & Tango's dry food is made with human-grade ingredients and is free of artificial preservatives, fillers, or additives.
 You can customize the dry foods in your plan, and all items (fresh and dry) are appropriate for both puppies and adult dogs.